Vietnam.vn - Nền tảng quảng bá Việt Nam

 Street vendors follow tourists on Ha Long Bay

-"Recently, there have been too many incidents involving street vendors overcharging tourists, which have been reported by tourists on social media, negatively affecting the image of the destination that we have worked hard to build, contributing to reducing competitiveness.
-That has forced tourism management agencies to find ways to coordinate with functional agencies to effectively manage street vendors to bring them into order as neighboring countries are doing," Mr. My added.
+"Recently, there have been too many incidents involving street vendors overcharging tourists, which have been reported by tourists on social media, negatively affecting the image of the destination that we have worked so hard to build, contributing to pushing back competitiveness.
+That makes the tourism management agency have to find ways to coordinate with the authorities to effectively manage and bring street vendors into order like the surrounding countries are doing," Mr. My added.

 Source link